South mantis history.

 short version

-Oral tradition states that Juk Lam Naam Tong Long Gung Fu was codified circa early to mid 1800’s in the Bamboo Forest Temples 竹林寺 located upon the Five Plateau Mountain / Wu Tai Shan and on Long Fu Shan / Mt.
+Oral tradition states that Juk Lam Naam Tong Long Gung Fu was codified circa early1800’s in the Bamboo Forest Temples 竹林寺 located upon the Five Plateau Mountain / Wu Tai Shan and on Long Fu Shan / Mt.
 Dragon Tiger 龍虎山 gongsai province.
 Two more temples were built in Hong Kong and Macau in the early 1900’s.
 None of which maintain the martial order to this day.

-Today the martial order is maintained in small mostly private WuGuans discreetly found in towns and villages around the world.
+Today the martial order is maintained in small mostly private WuGuans discreetly found in towns and villages and cities around the world.

 • Monk Saam Daat 1 gen